Icinga/icinga2/doc/3-monitoring-basics.md

 If you are familiar with Icinga 1.x `notification_options` please note that they have been split into type and state to allow more fine granular filtering for example on downtimes and flapping.
-You can filter for acknowledgements and custom notifications too.s and custom notifications too.
+You can filter for acknowledgements and custom notifications too.

 ## <a id="commands"></a> Commands